Immigration

 🚨 CRITICAL: Maintain Your Status

-• 📌 If your work permit expires before April-June 2026, apply for a Bridging Open Work Permit (BOWP) 3-4 months in advance to maintain implied status.
+• 📌 If your work permit expires before May-June 2026, apply for a Bridging Open Work Permit (BOWP) 3-4 months in advance to maintain implied status.

 • 📌 BOWP applications remain open until December 31, 2026 — use this window to secure work authorization during PR processing.